dashkite/confidential-www/src/api/functions/convert/description.md

-Manages data format conversion between a variety of targets.

 A conversion is specified by the fields of `hint`, `from` and `to`.
 These identify the current and target format of `input`, respectively.

 Typically, you will not need to use `convert` directly.
 Panda-Confidential provides type classes (ex: [`Plaintext`][], [`Envelope`][], and [`Declaration`][]) with methods to manage data formatting.
 Each class follows a convention to include the methods `from` and `to`, but internally, they all use `convert` to peform the conversion.